-“If you read this introduction before opening the diary — and I think you should — you may find it useful to return to the introduction from time to time to clear up any confusion, especially about names.”David A. Woodbury
+“If you read this introduction before opening the diary — and I think you should — you may find it useful to return to the introduction from time to time to clear up any confusion, especially about names.”D.A.W.

 Kate J. Gardner, my great-grandmother, was 19 years old when she began this diary January 1, 1884.
 (See genealogy below.)
-I received the book from my mother when she was moving from one place to another and wanted me to keep some heirlooms safe for her.
+I received the book from my mother, around 1984, when she was moving from one place to another and wanted me to keep some heirlooms safe for her.
 It sat on a shelf with a few other ancient volumes for ten years before I even tried to read a page.
 The cover is leather on cardboard.
 The pages are ledger lined and bound with string.
-It measures about 9 cm by 15 cm by 1.3 cm in thickness, or 3 1/2 x 6 x 1/2 inches.
-In fact, the photo of the brownish cover, below, below the photo, shows up actual size on my computer screen.
+It measures about 9 cm by 15 cm by 1.3 cm in thickness, or 3 1/2 inches wide, 6 inches tall, and a half inch thick.

 I transcribed this diary to a publishable form because it needs to be read, and the original, fragile bound writing book cannot safely or practically be passed around to as many people as need to see it.

 This book is not fiction.
 It is real.
-Every word from the diary — [SPOILER: It ends with the entry of August 19, 1884.) — is here, and only the words from the diary, including the errors Kate Gardner made in spelling, punctuation, grammar, and so forth.
-If I have succeeded as I had hoped, then each scan of a pair of pages in her own hand is accompanied by a transcription of the text on those same pages.
+Every word from the diary — [SPOILER: It ends with the entry of August 19, 1884.) — is here, and, beyond this introduction, only the words from the diary, including the errors Kate made in spelling, punctuation, grammar, and so forth.
+To download a PDF copy in a script comparable to the original and with the same content per page as the original, use this link.

 Preparing it for Publication